mehranagh20/django-project-base/README.md

 Virtual Environment
 ===
 ## Overview
+By default, installing packages and tools with python package manager will install it in global site-package directory, _the whole system_, this will be a problem soon enough so we use some tools called Virtual Environment tools.

 > A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
 It solves the “Project X depends on version 1.x but, Project Y needs 4.x” dilemma, and keeps your global site-packages directory clean and manageable.

 Python has a virtual environment tool called virtualenv.